Forms Related To General Instructions for Certain Information Returns

-This form is used to provide information to the IRS and to homeowners regarding mortgage payments made by the homeowners and mortgage assistance payments made by you with funds allocated from the Housing Finance Agency Innovation Fund for the Hardest Hit Housing Markets (HFA Hardest Hit Fund) or the Emergency Homeowners' Loan Program.
+This form is used to provide information to the IRS and to homeowners regarding mortgage payments made by the homeowners and mortgage assistance payments made by you with funds allocated from the Housing Finance Agency Innovation Fund for the Hardest Hit Housing Markets (HFA Hardest Hit Fund).

 Form 1098-T, Tuition Statement